Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 When getting yourself an EP-2 Pro, try lower levels first.
 As mentioned before, the torque is quite aggressive and it can be unsafe if you are not familiar with it.

 Higher levels mean the motor gives more aggressive kicks.
 When in level 4 or 5, the motor does most of the work.
-You still need to create pedaling motion unless the motor stops working.
+You still need to create a pedaling motion or keep the throttle engaged unless the motor stops working.

 Engwe EP-2 Pro Design and Features